Single Path One-Shot Neural Architecture Search with Uniform Sampling: Our Single Path One-Shot Approach

-Let us restart to derive the fundamental principle to make the One-Shot paradigm effective.
-The key to the success of architecture search in Eq.~(\ref{equ:arch_search_oneshot}) is that, the accuracy of $any$ architecture $a$ on a validation set using inherited weight $W_\mathcal{A}(a)$ (without extra fine tuning) is highly predictive.
-As Eq.~(\ref{equ:subprob_weight}) is the ideal case, this requires that the weight $W_\mathcal{A}(a)$ to approximate the optimal weight $w_a$.
+\paragraph{Single Path Supernet and Uniform Sampling. } Let us restart to think about the fundamental principle behind the idea of weight sharing.
+The key to the success of architecture search in Eq.~(\ref{equ:arch_search_oneshot}) is that, the accuracy of $any$ architecture $a$ on a validation set using inherited weight $W_\mathcal{A}(a)$ (without extra fine tuning) is highly predictive for the accuracy of $a$ that is fully trained.
+Ideally, this requires that the weight $W_\mathcal{A}(a)$ to approximate the optimal weight $w_a$ as in Eq.~(\ref{equ:subprob_weight}).
 The quality of the approximation depends on how well the training loss $\mathcal{L}_\text{train}\left( \mathcal{N}(a, W_\mathcal{A}(a)) \right)$ is minimized.
-This gives rise to the principle that the supernet weights $W_\mathcal{A}$ should be optimized in a way that \emph{all} architectures in the search space are optimized \emph{simultaneously}.
+This gives rise to the principle that \emph{the supernet weights $W_\mathcal{A}$ should be optimized in a way that all architectures in the search space are optimized simultaneously}.
 This is expressed as

 where $\Gamma(\mathcal{A})$ is a prior distribution of $a\in\mathcal{A}$.
 Note that Eq.~(\ref{equ:supernet_extend}) is an implementation of Eq.~(\ref{equ:supernet_oneshot}).
 In each step of optimization, an architecture $a$ is randomly sampled.
 Only weights $W(a)$ are activated and updated.
-This is memory saving and efficient.
-In this sense, the supernet itself is no longer a valid network.
+So the memory usage is efficient.
+In this sense, the supernet is no longer a valid network.
 It behaves as a \emph{stochastic supernet}~\cite{veniat2018learning}.
 This is different from~\cite{bender2018understanding}.

-To reduce the co-adaptation between node weights, we propose simplifying the search space $\mathcal{A}$ to the extreme.
-It only contains \emph{single path} architectures as Fig.\ref{fig:supernet} shows.
-This strategy can be thought as the extreme opposite to the path dropout strategy in~\cite{bender2018understanding}, with all but one path are dropped in each training round.
-There is no dropout rate parameter or any tuning.
-Training converges well in our experiments.